Standards of Academic Progress (SAP) for Financial Aid Recipients

 - Students who change their educational program or graduate and reapply to a new program still must adhere to the maximum time frame policy.

-Students placed on Financial Aid Warning status will be sent a notification advising them of their status, the impact of their future financial aid eligibility and the importance of seeking guidance/advising/counseling from appropriate staff.
-Students who do not meet SAP standards after this period of Financial Aid Warning will be denied eligibility for future semesters and placed on Financial Aid Suspension status until they meet the SAP standards or submit an SAP Appeal that is approved.
+Students placed on Financial Aid Warning status will be able to see this status on their MySeminoleState portal.
+Students who do not meet SAP standards after this period of Financial Aid Warning will be denied eligibility for future semesters and placed on Financial Aid Suspension status until they meet the SAP standards or submit a SAP Appeal that is approved.

 Financial Aid Appeals Process